Umbracoindevs/umbramn.18.04/README.md

 close cold wallet and reopen
 open debug console again
-COPY AND PAST THIS BUT FIX ALIAS NAME FOR YOUR COORECT ALIAS:
+COPY AND PAST THIS BUT FIX ALIAS NAME FOR YOUR CORRECT ALIAS:

 startmasternode alias false YOURALIAS